A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Background

-In settings where individual-level SDoH measures are not readily available, researchers often rely on non-standardized composite scores of proxy variables.
-These variables correspond to different domains of SDoH, such as income, education, and employment\cite{rethorn_quantifying_2020, jonnalagadda_using_2020}.
+Characterization of SDoH is often conducted using non-standardized composite scores of proxy variables that correspond to different domains, such as income, education, and employment \citep{rethorn_quantifying_2020, jonnalagadda_using_2020}.
 At the geographic level, SDoH has been operationalized using area-based measures derived from publicly available data sources such as the United States (US) Census and the American Community Survey (ACS).
-Two commonly used measures are the Yost Index and the Area Deprivation Index (ADI)\cite{yost_socioeconomic_2001,singh_area_2003,berg_adi-3_2021}.
-The Yost Index, employed in national cancer surveillance, currently operates under the assumption that SDoH is one-dimensional.
+Two commonly used measures are the Yost Index and the Area Deprivation Index (ADI) \citep{yost_socioeconomic_2001,singh_area_2003,berg_adi-3_2021}.
+The Yost Index, typically used in national cancer surveillance, operates under the assumption that SDoH is one-dimensional.
 It inputs seven area-level variables (median household income, education, proportion of households below the 150\% poverty line, median house value, median gross rent, unemployment rate, and working-class occupation).
-These variables are summarized at the census tract or block level through a Principal Component Analysis (PCA).
-Here, the primary component, which accounts for the most variance among the variables, is selected as the socioeconomic status (SES) index.\cite{yost_socioeconomic_2001,lafantasie_empirical_2022,boscoe_comparison_2021}.
-The component loadings are used to calculate a composite SES score for each areal unit, and these are further ranked based on their SES scores and divided into quintiles, with quintile 1 representing the lowest SES and quintile 5 the highest.
+Summarized at the census tract or block level, these variables are clustered via a Principal Component Analysis (PCA), based on how much the respective variable explains the variation in the data\citep{yost_socioeconomic_2001,lafantasie_empirical_2022,boscoe_comparison_2021}.
+Referred to as the primary component, the socioeconomic status (SES) index is calculated for each areal unit based on the variable loadings on that component.
+Areal units are then ranked based on their SES scores and divided into quintiles, with quintile 1 representing the lowest SES and quintile 5 the highest.
+As a one-dimensional component for SES, a loss of information results because this measure focuses on the one or two variables that may be most relevant to classifying low or high SES, as opposed to considering the combination of the different variables and how their contributions may differ from one residential area to another.